 First, let’s talk color schemes.
-Cabins, with their signature log and wood structures, already have dull and dark browns galore from floor to walls to ceiling.
+Cabins, with their signature log and wood structures, already have dull and dark browns galore from the floor to the walls to the ceiling.
 The primary decision anyone designing a cabin bedroom should make is a color scheme that will liven up the room.

 If you want to stick with red, blue, or green, which are often seen in rustic patterns, choose just one of these and pair it with a neutral color.
 Pairing any of these strong colors together can often cross the kitschy line.